 Color (visual inspection/optical microscopy) – the slab has a shine suggesting it is metallic.

-While sampling ES-4 (I, II, and III) inside mixed atmosphere (air/argon) a spark was created.
+While sampling ES-4 (I, II, and III) inside mixed atmosphere (air/argon) a significant spark was created.

 microRaman microscopy - representative spots on the surface were analyzed, showing typical UO bonds (UO2) (as well as amorphous carbon and unidentified two peaks at 1350 and 1570 cm-1).